jayminwest/TeachNicheOfficial/ai_docs/issues/LESSON_CREATION_BUGS.md

 4. Properly handling Stripe integration for paid lessons

 ## Status
-✅ RESOLVED - All issues have been fixed and verified
+🔄 IN PROGRESS - Issue 1 (Video Uploader) has been fixed, Issues 2 and 3 still in progress

 ## Labels
 - bug